Yuno Testing Gateway

 5. Check the payment status

 After performing the request to the Create Payment, you can check the payment status by analyzing the status and sub_status from the response.
-Check the Payment Status page to see all options you can receive in response to the payment creation request.
+Check the Payment Status page to see all the options you can receive in response to the payment creation request.

 Depending on the processor and payment method, the status may take some time to update.
 Therefore, you may need to use endpoints to recover the payment status.
 To perform this task, you can use the Retrieve Payment by ID or Retrieve Payment by merchant_order_id endpoints.
 Another option is to use webhooks to receive notifications after each event.
 Yuno recommends you use webhooks to monitor asynchronous payments better.
 Check the Webhooks guide to learn how to configure the webhooks solution provided by Yuno.